Bilinear CNNs for Fine-grained Visual Recognition: Related work

 \section{Related work}

-\textbf{Fine-grained recognition using CNNs} After AlexNet's~\cite{krizhevsky12imagenet} impressive performance on ImageNet classification challenge was revealed, several authors~\cite{donahue13decaf,razavin14cnn-features} demonstrated that features extracted from layers of the CNN are also effective at fine-grained recognition tasks.
-Building on prior work on part-based techniques~\cite{bourdev2011describing, farrell2011birdlets, zhang2012pose}, Zhang \etal~\cite{zhang14part-based}, and Branson \etal~\cite{branson14bird} showed the benefits of combining CNN-based part detectors and CNN-based features for fine-grained tasks.

-Among the non part-based techniques, texture descriptors such as Fisher vectors and VLAD have traditionally been effective for fine-grained recognition.
-For example, the top performing method on FGCOMP'12 challenge used SIFT-based Fisher-vector representation~\cite{gosselin2014revisiting}.
-Their deep variants~\cite{cimpoi2016} have also been shown to be more effective than standard CNNs on several tasks.
+\textbf{Fine-grained recognition techniques.} After AlexNet's~\cite{krizhevsky12imagenet} impressive performance on the ImageNet classification challenge, several authors (\eg, ~\cite{donahue13decaf,razavin14cnn-features}) have demonstrated that features extracted from layers of a CNN are effective at fine-grained recognition tasks.
+Building on prior work on part-based techniques (\eg,~\cite{bourdev2011describing, farrell2011birdlets, zhang2012pose}), Zhang \etal~\cite{zhang14part-based}, and Branson \etal~\cite{branson14bird} demonstrated the benefits of combining CNN-based part detectors~\cite{girshick14rich} and CNN-based features for fine-grained recognition tasks.
+Other approaches use segmentation to guide part discovery in a weakly-supervised manner and train part-based models~\cite{krause2015fine}.
+Among the non part-based techniques, texture descriptors such as FV and VLAD have traditionally been effective for fine-grained recognition.
+For example, the top performing method on FGCOMP'12 challenge used SIFT-based FV representation~\cite{gosselin2014revisiting}.

-Recent improvements in CNN architectures have also resulted in improvements in fine-grained recognition.
-This includes architectures that have increased depth such as the "very deep" architectures~\cite{simonyan14very} from the Oxford's VGG group, inception architectures~\cite{Szegedy_2015_CVPR}, and "ultra deep" residual networks~\cite{He_2016_CVPR}.
-Other techniques have shown improvements by augmenting CNNs with "attention" mechanisms that allow focused reasoning on parts of an image.
-Spatial transformer network~\cite{jaderberg15spatial} extend CNNs with parameterized image transformations have been effective at fine-grained recognition tasks.
-Bilinear CNNs can be viewed as an implicit spatial attention model since the outer product captures multiplicative feature interactions similar to those in an attention mechanism.
+Recent improvements in deep architectures have also resulted in improvements in fine-grained recognition.
+These include architectures that have increased depth such as the ``deep"~\cite{chatfield14return} and ``very deep"~\cite{simonyan14very} networks from the Oxford's VGG group, inception networks~\cite{Szegedy_2015_CVPR}, and ``ultra deep" residual networks~\cite{He_2016_CVPR}.
+Spatial Transformer Networks~\cite{jaderberg15spatial} augment CNNs with parameterized image transformations and are highly effective at fine-grained recognition tasks.
+Other techniques augment CNNs with ``attention" mechanisms that allow focused reasoning on regions of an image~\cite{recurrentAttention, ba2015multiple}.
+B-CNNs can be viewed as an implicit spatial attention model since the outer product modulates one feature based on the other, similar to the multiplicative feature interactions in attention mechanisms.
+Although not directly comparable, Krause \etal~\cite{krause2016unreasonable} showed that the accuracy of deep networks can be improved significantly by using two orders of magnitude more training data obtained by querying category labels on search engines.
+Recently, Moghimi~\etal~\cite{MoghimiBMVC2016} showed boosting B-CNNs offers consistent improvements on fine-grained tasks.